Ivory Gull Faoileán Eabhartha Pagophila eburnea

 1999 Kinsale, first-winter, 11th January.
 First county and fifth Irish record.

-This species is now probably best considered as an uncommon winter visitor to the county.
+This species is now probably best considered as an uncommon visitor.
+Most numerous in late Summer, Autumn and winter.

 Winter Distribution 1981-84

 Common and widespread in winter, often seen at inland sites, scarcer in summer.
 Small numbers breed in the west of the county.